beauty - beauty 3 - beauty 4

 with many thanks for your kind submission!

-beauty - beauty 3 - beauty 4
+beauty - beauty 3

 The kind of beauty I want most is the hard-to-get

-kind that comes from within -- strength, courage, dignity.
+kind that comes from within--strength, courage, dignity.

 Ruby Dee